 Parking Garage Permit & Lease Spaces: Monday – Friday, 8AM – 7PM.

-Permit and Lease spaces are available to the public at all other times free of charge, including the following Holidays: New Year’s Day, Martin Luther King / Civil Rights Day, President’s Day, Memorial Day, Fourth of July, Labor Day, Columbus Day, Election Day (when applicable), Veteran’s Day, Thanksgiving Day, Day After Thanksgiving, and Christmas Day.
+Permit and Lease spaces are available to the public at all other times free of charge, including the following Holidays: New Year’s Day, Martin Luther King / Civil Rights Day, President’s Day, Memorial Day, Fourth of July, Labor Day, Indigenous Peoples' Day, Election Day (when applicable), Veteran’s Day, Thanksgiving Day, Day After Thanksgiving, and Christmas Day.

 Parking Garage Rates:

 - Parking Garage Metered Parking: $0.50 / Hour.
 10 Hour Time Limit.

 - Types of Payments Accepted: Credit card payments are accepted at all Parking Garage pay station kiosks, as are coins (nickels, dimes, and quarters).
 There is a minimum 2 hour charge when paying by credit cards.
 City Parking Cards are also accepted at kiosks.

 - How to Pay for Metered Parking in Garages: When parking at meters in garages, you must remember your space number and pay at a pay station kiosk when leaving the garage on foot.
 Unlike on-street metered spaces, you DO NOT need to return to your vehicle to display your receipt.
 You may also use PayByPhone to pay for metered parking in garages.

 - Permits: Permit parking is available in the State Street Parking Garage and School Street Parking Garages.
 Types of permits and rates are as follows.
 Permit Year is July 1 – June 30.

 Apply for parking permits in the School Street Garage by clicking here

 Apply for parking permits in the State Street Garage by clicking here